Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 Thrive Architect is a great WordPress page builder plugin!
-To get started, it’s as simple as downloading the plugin from the member dashboard, uploading it your site by hitting “Add New” under plugins, and activating your license key.
+To get started, it's as simple as downloading the plugin from the member dashboard, uploading it to your site by hitting “Add New” under plugins, and activating your license key.

 Once you get it all set up, Thrive Architect is easy to use right out of the box.
-If you have any experience with Elementor, you might notice some similarities in how the process works – but technically, Thrive came out first!
+If you have any experience with Elementor, you might notice some similarities in how the process works – but technically, Thrive Architect came out first!

 Drag and Drop Elements